Highpoint2000/TEFLoggerApp/README.md

 - The TEF Rename menu item can be used to assign a name to the currently selected IP address

 ## History:

+### Version 3.61 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

+- Crash bug from version 3.6 fixed

 ### Version 3.6 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)